Apricot Computers: 1985–1990

 The F-series infrared keyboards contained a real-time clock; during the machine's boot sequence, the BIOS would graphically prompt the user to press the 'DATE/TIME' key.
 This would transmit the date and time settings from the keyboard to the computer via IR, setting the RTC in the computer.
-The Infra-Red trackball could also be used as a mouse by tilting the unit forward - the ball protrudes from the top and bottom of the unit and can roll on a surface.
+The Infra-Red trackball could also be used as a mouse by tilting the unit forward – the ball protrudes from the top and bottom of the unit and can roll on a surface.
 The units also shipped with fibre-optic 'Light Pipes' that can channel the IR signals, designed to prevent multiple keyboards and trackballs from interfering with adjacent machines in office environments where multiple F-series computers were (predicted to be) in use.

 The F10 shipped with a 'PC Emulator' which provided very limited text-mode support for IBM PC compatible applications, but was unable to run applications that used graphics modes.
 Microsoft Windows 1.03, little-known and little-used at the time, would not run in this environment.

 The last Apricot computer not to be IBM compatible was the XEN (October 1985), a 286-based system intended to compete with the IBM AT and running Microsoft Windows (now known as Windows 1.0).
-It was superseded in 1986 by the XEN-i, the first in a line of IBM-compatible systems.
+It was superseded in 1986 by the Xen-i, the first in a line of IBM-compatible systems.
 The Xen-i initially shipped with a 5.25" floppy drive to further improve its IBM-compatibility.
 The 3.5" drive made a reappearance when IBM themselves switched formats with the release of the PS/2 range.

 In 1987, Apricot bought the rights to assemble the Sequent Computer Systems multi-processor 80386 Symmetry Unix system in the UK.

-In 1989, a cover story in Byte magazine announced the Apricot VX FT Server as the world's first machine to incorporate the Intel 80486 microprocessor.
+In 1989, a cover story in Byte magazine announced the Apricot VX FT as the world's first machine to incorporate the Intel 80486 microprocessor.
 This machine, designed by Bob Cross, was a fault-tolerant file server based on Micro Channel Architecture, incorporating an external RAM cache and its own UPS.
 The VX FT line consisted of Series 400 and Series 800, with four different models each.
 These (and their other systems) were manufactured in their state-of-the-art factory in Glenrothes, Fife, Scotland.

 British magazines dedicated to the early Apricots were Apricot User, which had the official approval of Apricot Computers, and the more technically oriented Apricot File.

-1990s
+1990–2000

 In January 1990 Apricot acquired Information Technology Limited, a UK-based developer of UNIX systems.
 Apricot took the opportunity to change its name back to the original, ACT.